yuno-payments/yuno-docs/reference/Introduction/reference-lists/eci-indicators-list.md

 ***

-<small>eftpos: Although cobranded, transactions made through eftpos will receive ECI codes of 05/06/07, indicating the possible outcomes of authentication attempts.
+Although cobranded, transactions made through eftpos will receive ECI codes of 05/06/07, indicating the possible outcomes of authentication attempts.

 UnionPay International: Transactions falling within the BIN ranges overlapping with UnionPay International will receive both ECI values - 05/06/07 and 02/01/00.
 These values signify different authentication results.